mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 Type the following commands and use the User Definable Keys above the keyboard:

-CALL "RATE",9600,2                          only on 4052/54 - use 2400 max on 4051
+CALL "RATE",9600,2                          Only on 4052/54 - use 2400 max on 4051

 CALL "TSTRIN","","","D"                     Prevents NULLs and DC3 characters, Type Control-D, marks End of Tape transfer

-FIND x                                      find the file on the tape you want to transfer
+FIND x                                      Find the file on the tape you want to transfer

-CALL "TERMIN"                               this puts in the 4050 in terminal mode
+CALL "TERMIN"                               This puts in the 4050 in terminal mode

 press User Definable Key 16 (shift UDK 6)   turns off local echo (you only need to do this once)